nodev-io/nodev-tutorial/slides/europython-training.rst

-Every piece of functionality in a software project requires code that lies somewhere in the wide reusability spectrum that goes from extremely custom and strongly tied to the specific implementation to completely generic and highly reusable.
+Every piece of functionality in a software project requires code that lies somewhere in the wide reusability spectrum that goes form extremely custom and strongly tied to the specific implementation to completely generic and highly reusable.

 On the *custom* side of the spectrum there is all the code that defines the